WHEN DOES A-CAMP START? WHAT TIME DOES IT END?

 IS CAMP NON-SMOKING?

-There are two designated areas for smokers.
+There is one designated area for smokers.
 Smoking is prohibited elsewhere on the campsite.

 WOULD IT BE WEIRD TO COME TO CAMP ALONE?

 Absolutely not!
-Most of our campers come alone, knowing not a single soul.
+Most of our campers come alone, knowing not a single soul, and we’ll hold a special meet-up for y’all as well.

 AM I TOO OLD FOR CAMP?